The Seven Husbands of Evelyn Hugo

 Reid writes Evelyn as ruthlessly ambitious, deeply flawed, and utterly human.
 She used her beauty and marriages strategically to build her career and protect the relationship she couldn't acknowledge.
 The love story with Celia is sweeping and tragic, spanning decades and continents, full of separations and reunions.

-What makes it devastating is the cost.
+The devastation comes from the cost.
 Every choice Evelyn made to protect her love required sacrifice.
 The glamour of Old Hollywood is a gorgeous facade over real pain, real loss, and the impossible choices queer people had to make to survive.

 A Hollywood icon reveals the love story behind seven marriages